tinsights/42c-minishell/README.md

 - `cd [directory]`: Change the current directory.
 - `exit`: Exit the shell.
 - `env`: Display the current environment variables.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and submit a pull request.
-Any feedback or suggestions for improvement are also appreciated.

-## Contact

-For questions or feedback, please open an issue in the GitHub repository.

 ---